talyruger/law-firm-template/VERCEL_STATIC_DEPLOYMENT.md

 npm run build
 ```

-### Step 2: Create a Vercel configuration for the static build
+### Step 2: Create a Vercel configuration for static deployment

-Create a file named `vercel-static.json` with the following content:
+Create/update `vercel.json` with the following content:

 ```json
 {